-Professor of Sociology, and Women's and Gender Studies
+Professor of Sociology, and Women's, Gender and Sexuality Studies

 Ph.D., University of California, Berkeley